Donald van der Vaart: Trump Administration

+Appointments

+On July 1, 2021, N. C. Supreme Court Chief Justice Paul Newby appointed van Der Vaart Chief Administrative Law Judge and Director of the N. C. Office of Administrative Hearings.

+Four years later, Dr. Van Der Vaart was appointed to the N.C.
+Utilities Commission by State Treasurer Brad Briner.

 Political positions

-On 16 November 2016, van der Vaart along with his counterparts from Alabama, Nebraska, North Dakota and West Virginia signed a letter which urged then president-elect Trump to reign the EPA, which in their view has "run out of control" and "return environmental leadership to the states."
+On 16 November 2016, van der Vaart along with his counterparts from Alabama, Nebraska, North Dakota and West Virginia signed a letter which urged then president-elect Trump to rein in the EPA, which in their view has "run out of control" and "return environmental leadership to the states."
 The letter did acknowledge that an agency to address environmental needs was necessary, when it stated that "[o]ur country still needs the EPA, but not the EPA of recent years," which has become a danger to the nation's competitiveness on the international market through overregulation.

-There, the letter goes on, "[w]e must put an end to the idea that more regulation is always good, and instead allow state and local experts to improve the environment."
+There, the letter goes on, "we must put an end to the idea that more regulation is always good, and instead allow state and local experts to improve the environment."
 In a podcast interview released by the John Locke Foundation on 21 September 2015, he discussed what he titled as "EPA Intrusion: The Federal Power Grab Over North Carolina’s Environment."